 There are several public parks and gardens that surround the city of Krakow.
 These looked amazing during our time here.
 It was late autumn, so the trees and leaves were all in golden-brown hues.
 I can only imagine what they look like in spring and summer when everything is green and flowers are in full bloom.

+Visit the Wodka Cafe Bar.
 This bar had an incredible range of flavoured vodkas, served on ‘flight’ boards.
 Each with a place for six separate shots.
-The bar itself is small, and gets very busy.
+The bar itself is small and gets very busy.
 There are many flavours of vodka here, including toffee, blackcurrant, lemon, pear, walnut, hazelnut, coffee and cherry, to name but a few.

-We ordered a board of six flavours each and a beer.
-The weather outside was quite cold, but these soon warmed us up.
-If you would like to learn more about Polish vodka, you can take part in a private tour and visit more bars throughout the city, like this one, Private Vodka Tasting Tour.
-Address: Mikołajska 5, 31-027.
+We ordered a board of six flavours each and two local beers.
+You can order individual glasses, but why would you!
+If you would like to learn more about Polish vodka, you can take part in a private tour and visit more bars throughout the city, like this one: Private Vodka Tasting Tour.
+Address: Mikołajska 5.

 RESTAURACJA SUKIENNICE